dataloop/dataloop-support/docs/getting_started/data_retention_policy.md

 Holding 1 minute resolution for 60 days provides a high level of detail for dashboards, reports and looking at trends.

-We will effectively keep every metrics you enter into Dataloop forever at a 1 hour resolution.
+We will effectively keep every metrics you enter into Outlyer forever at a 1 hour resolution.